Powering Agentic commerce and value added services through the unified customer ID (UCI)

 1. Executive summary

 However, these AI agents currently have a massive contextual blindspot.
 While they can scrape the web for product data, they lack the actual historical purchase context of the individual consumer.
-Traditional customer data platforms (CDPs) attempt to fill this gap using probabilistic data, guessing user intent based on ad clicks, cookies, and fragmented browsing history.
+Traditional customer data platforms (CDPs) attempt to fill this gap using probabilistic data, guessing user intent based on loyalty, ad clicks, cookies, and fragmented browsing history.

 2. The AI context crisis and the ghost transaction

 Despite the digitization of commerce, a huge percentage of physical retail transactions remain ghosts.
 A customer walks in, taps their phone or card, completes a transaction, and walks out.
 The payment rail processes the transaction securely, but to the merchant's ecosystem, the customer remains completely anonymous.
 As industry leaders note, failing to identify these shoppers leaves substantial revenue on the table.
 Companies that excel at personalization generate 40 percent more revenue from those activities than average players (McKinsey & Company, 2021).
-Furthermore, omnichannel shoppers (those whose physical and digital footprints are connected) spend consistently more per transaction than single-channel buyers (Adyen, 2024).
+Furthermore, omnichannel shoppers (those whose physical and digital footprints are connected) spend consistently more per transaction than single-channel buyers (PSPs, 2024).

 The failure of the traditional CDP in the AI era To combat this anonymity, brands invest heavily in CDPs, attempting to stitch together a profile based on top-of-funnel tracking.
 Did they click an Instagram ad?
 Did they open an email?
 Did they browse a category page?
+Did they earn points or reach a membership tier?
+Did they earn points or reach a membership tier?

 This probabilistic approach is flawed, especially as third-party cookie depreciation forces a shift to first-party data.
 It relies on guessing intent rather than acknowledging real actions.
 If an AI agent is tasked with acting on behalf of a user (for instance, restocking household supplies or recommending a specific accessory), it cannot rely on guesses.
 If the agent does not know what the user actually bought in the physical world, its digital recommendations will fail.